Differentiated learning in Ottawa, Canada

 –Stephanie Myers, Technology Consultant for OCSB

-“When I can control what I learn and how I learn it, it makes it more exciting for me to come to class and actually come to school … knowing that I’m going to go to school and do the same thing, read a book and answer questions.”
+“When I can control what I learn and how I learn it, it makes it more exciting for me to come to class and actually come to school and come to class and do it other than going to school knowing that I’m going to go to school and do the same thing, read a book and answer questions.”